tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/购买指南/专有预扣资源池计费说明_intl_en.md

 </tr>
 <tr>
 <td>Jan.
 1</td>
-<td>Create a reservation containing 3 instances and valid for one month</td>
+<td>Create a reservation containing threeinstances and valid for one month</td>
 <td>After the reservation is successfully created, the three instances will incur an idle fee.</td>
 <td>The idle fee will charged by second and settled by hour</td>
 </tr>
 <tr>
 <td>Jan.
 2</td>
-<td>Use 1 of the reservation resource to create 1 instance with the same configuration</td>
+<td>Use one of the reservation resources to create one instance with the same configuration</td>
-<td rowspan=3>The unused 2 instances continue to incur an idle fee charged by pay-as-you-go mode</td>
+<td rowspan=3>The unused two instances continue to incur an idle fee charged by pay-as-you-go mode</td>
 <td>- </td>
 </tr>
 <tr>